 I am owed money by a company in administration – what should I do?

-As a creditor of a company going into administration, you will be written to by the administrator to notify you of their appointment, and they should contact you again within eight weeks’ time to let you know of their intentions in a strategy document known as the ‘administrator’s proposals’.
+As a creditor of a company going into administration, the administrator will write to advise you of their appointment.
+They must then contact you again within eight weeks, outlining their intentions in a strategy document known as the ‘administrator’s proposals’.

-You will be kept informed of the progress of the administration by an administrator’s report sent to you every six months.
+You will be kept informed of the progress by the administrator, who will send you a report every six months.

 If you are unsure of your legal rights as a creditor during the administration process, you can seek advice from a specialist insolvency solicitor.